-- Environmental management in a vocational sense is often used to describe the practice of overseeing the environmental performance of an organisation, industry or land-use whose operations affect the environment.
+What is Environmental Management, Policy and Planning?
+Environmental management, policy and planning describes the practice of overseeing the environmental performance of an organisation, industry or land-use whose operations affect the environment.
 Organisations design and implement environmental management systems (EMS) to manage, mitigate, and minimise negative local and global environmental effects resulting from their operations.
-Environmental managers provide skills in operational and environmental analysis, communication, mitigation and restoration systems. - Developing a knowledge of environmental policy and planning also enables graduates to move into careers that can affect positive change at local, regional or national levels.
+Environmental managers provide skills in operational and environmental analysis, communication, mitigation, and restoration systems.
+With training in holistic and integrated environmental management graduates go on to careers that assess, evaluate and monitor the ways in which natural and human environments interact and are impacted.
+Importantly, graduates may develop innovative and creative ways to address a range of complex environmental challenges facing New Zealand and the world today.
+Developing a knowledge of environmental policy and planning also enables graduates to move into careers that can affect positive change at local, regional or national levels.
 Good planning requires an in-depth and integrated knowledge of regulatory frameworks, and of social and environmental systems.
 Environmental management, policy and planning programmes at Lincoln University are interdisciplinary, and give graduates the ability to see how environmental issues are viewed from a number of perspectives and disciplines.
 This 'big picture' view brings together both theory and practice and places graduates in a strong position to take on environmental challenges.
 Programmes are structured so that students attain core knowledge, skills and values but are also able to develop areas of personal interest across the natural and social sciences.